caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `on_demand_tls`
 Configures [On-Demand TLS](/docs/automatic-https#on-demand-tls) where it is enabled, but does not enable it (to enable it, use the [on_demand `tls` subdirective](/docs/caddyfile/directives/tls#syntax)).
 Highly recommended if using in production environments, to prevent abuse.

 - **ask** will cause Caddy to make an HTTP request to the given URL with a query string of `?domain=` containing the value of the domain name.
-If the endpoint returns 200 OK, Caddy will be authorized to obtain a certificate for that name.
+If the endpoint returns a `2xx` status code, Caddy will be authorized to obtain a certificate for that name.
+Any other status code will result in cancelling issuance of the certificate.

 - **interval** and **burst** allows `<n>` certificate operations within `<duration>` interval.